nick-ng/poe-map-team/README.md

 - 5.0 Creeping Frost (1, Creeping Frost of Floes)
 - 5.0 Flame Dash (1, Flame Dash of Return)
 - 5.0 Glacial Cascade (1, Glacial Cascade of the Fissure)
+- 5.0 Ice Nova (2, Ice Nova of Frostbolts, Ice Nova of Deep Freeze)
 - 5.0 Ice Spear (1, Ice Spear of Splitting)
-- 5.0 Lightning Conduit (1, Lightning Conduit of the Heavens)
 - 5.0 Pyroclast Mine (1, Pyroclast Mine of Sabotage)
 - 5.0 Summon Skeletons (2, Summon Skeletons of Mages, Summon Skeletons of Archers)
 - 5.0 Void Sphere (1, Void Sphere of Rending)
+- 4.6 Incinerate (2, Incinerate of Venting, Incinerate of Expanse)
-- 4.8 Summon Flame Golem (2, Summon Flame Golem of Hordes, Summon Flame Golem of the Meteor)
+- 4.4 Summon Chaos Golem (2, Summon Chaos Golem of the Maelström, Summon Chaos Golem of Hordes)
+- 4.2 Flicker Strike (1, Flicker Strike of Power)
+- 4.0 Absolution (1, Absolution of Inspiring)
+- 4.0 Divine Blast (1, Divine Blast of Radiance)
-- 4.8 Summon Raging Spirit (1, Summon Raging Spirit of Enormity)
+- 4.0 Glacial Hammer (1, Glacial Hammer of Shattering)
 - 4.0 Holy Hammers (1, Holy Hammers of Spirals)
-- 4.0 Blink Arrow (2, Blink Arrow of Bombarding Clones, Blink Arrow of Prismatic Clones)
+- 4.0 Tectonic Slam (1, Tectonic Slam of Cataclysm)
 - 4.0 Summon Ice Golem (2, Summon Ice Golem of Hordes, Summon Ice Golem of Shattering)
+- 4.0 Lightning Conduit (1, Lightning Conduit of the Heavens)
 - 4.0 Storm Rain (2, Storm Rain of the Conduit, Storm Rain of the Fence)
-- 4.0 Summon Chaos Golem (2, Summon Chaos Golem of the Maelström, Summon Chaos Golem of Hordes)
 - 4.0 Summon Reaper (2, Summon Reaper of Revenants, Summon Reaper of Eviscerating)
-- 3.9 Flicker Strike (1, Flicker Strike of Power)
-- 3.4 Divine Blast (1, Divine Blast of Radiance)
+- 4.0 Vortex (1, Vortex of Projection)
-- 3.3 Holy Sweep (1, Holy Sweep of Hammerfalls)
+- 3.9 Holy Sweep (1, Holy Sweep of Hammerfalls)
-- 3.3 Incinerate (2, Incinerate of Venting, Incinerate of Expanse)
-- 3.1 Vortex (1, Vortex of Projection)
+- 3.8 Kinetic Rain (1, Kinetic Rain of Impact)
-- 3.0 Glacial Hammer (1, Glacial Hammer of Shattering)
+- 3.8 Kinetic Rain (1, Kinetic Rain of Impact)
 - 3.0 Shield Crush (1, Shield Crush of the Chieftain)
 - 3.0 Sunder (1, Sunder of Earthbreaking)
 - 3.0 Blade Vortex (1, Blade Vortex of the Scythe)
-- 3.0 Ice Trap (1, Ice Trap of Hollowness)
+- 3.0 Scourge Arrow (1, Scourge Arrow of Menace)
 - 3.0 Bodyswap (1, Bodyswap of Sacrifice)
 - 3.0 Cold Snap (1, Cold Snap of Power)
 - 3.0 Contagion (2, Contagion of Transference, Contagion of Subsiding)
 - 3.0 Flameblast (2, Flameblast of Celerity, Flameblast of Contraction)
 - 3.0 Kinetic Bolt (1, Kinetic Bolt of Fragmentation)
-- 3.0 Kinetic Rain (1, Kinetic Rain of Impact)
-- 3.0 Kinetic Rain (1, Kinetic Rain of Impact)
 - 3.0 Lightning Trap (1, Lightning Trap of Sparking)
 - 3.0 Summon Lightning Golem (1, Summon Lightning Golem of Hordes)
-- 2.9 Ice Crash (1, Ice Crash of Cadence)
+- 2.1 Ice Trap (1, Ice Trap of Hollowness)
-- 2.4 Tectonic Slam (1, Tectonic Slam of Cataclysm)
 - 2.0 Bladestorm (1, Bladestorm of Uncertainty)
-- 2.0 Holy Flame Totem (1, Holy Flame Totem of Ire)
+- 2.0 Ice Crash (1, Ice Crash of Cadence)
 - 2.0 Perforate (2, Perforate of Duality, Perforate of Bloodshed)
 - 2.0 Burning Arrow (1, Burning Arrow of Vigour)
 - 2.0 Armageddon Brand (2, Armageddon Brand of Volatility, Armageddon Brand of Recall)